Ethiopia III Returned Peace Corps Volunteers

 Items used in torture of the victims.

-Short list of torture methods used by the Detge.
+Short list of torture methods used by the Derg.

-The Derge tried to end freedom of speech.
+The Derg tried to end freedom of speech.

-Duplicating machine which helped to inspire the people of Ethiopia to revolt against the Derge.
+Duplicating machine which helped to inspire the people of Ethiopia to revolt against the Derg.

 Exhibit on a typical mass grave.